mickeygard/StarWarsDatabase/README.md

 ## Tests

-The tests are designed to confirm the structure and functionality of your app.
+The tests are designed to confirm the structure and functionality of your app, and should be used as a guide as to what to build next.

+> NOTE: the tests are testing the output HTML React generates, not the React components themselves.
+This means you can implement the app in React as desired, you just need to ensure the output and functionality is correct, as per the test assertions.

 There are 14 tests total, which can be directly read in the `cypress/e2e` folder. **_Do not modify the tests or it will count as cheating_**.
 Each test represents a specific ask for what your app can do, and you can read the tests to understand what they are testing for.
 We will summarize the tests here as well.